Are you looking to break into Hollywood?

 A spec script, short for a speculative screenplay, is a screenplay written on speculation.
 This means that the writer creates the script without any guarantee of it being commissioned or sold to a production company.

-The primary goal of writing a spec script is to showcase your talent as a screenwriter and potentially attract interest from producers, agents, managers, and other potential employers in the entertainment industry who can help produce your work.
+Writing on spec means writing your script to showcase your talent as a screenwriter.
+You are writing it as a way to potentially attract interest from producers, agents, managers, and other potential employers in the entertainment industry who can help produce your work.

 Spec scripts are essential in the film industry because they allow aspiring writers to demonstrate their skills and creativity without needing an existing connection with studios or production firms.
 As an independent filmmaker, I know how hard it can be to get a movie made without connections!
 Hint: sometimes you have to just make it yourself.